 SmartCore Flooring Reviews Suggest it Doesn’t Stack Up Against High-End LVP Brands

 If it wasn’t clear, we’ll spell it out here: SmartCore flooring is fine, but it’s not the best.
-If you want something great, we’d recommend that you check out some Pergo Extreme reviews or a top brand like Raskin or Proximity Mills.
+If you want something great, we’d recommend that you look elsewhere.
+Here’s how SmartCore stacks up against other vinyl flooring manufacturers.

-Many of these top brands offer a much wider variety of unique and wood floor designs that are more durable and only marginally more expensive.
-And they offer better warranties, too.
+If you’re looking for a much wider variety of unique wood floor designs (that are more durable and only marginally more expensive than SmartCore’s) we’d check them out.
+Oh, and Doma (really, all of these other brands) offer better warranties, too.

 Conclusion: SmartCore Flooring Is Decent—But There’s Better LVP On the Market